Discrete Microlocal Morse Theory: Derived Categories

 The goal is to make $I^\bullet(\pi)$ exact in degree $d$.
 We achieve this by adding new linearly independent rows to $\eta^d(\pi)$ from the space

 until we cannot add any more.
 To insert the new rows in the full labeled matrix $\eta^d$, we fill them by zeros in all columns not labeled by $\St\pi$.
-Each new row is labeled by $\pi$, and represents a new copy of $[\pi]$ in $\hat I^{d+1}$, the injective sheaf given by the labeling of the rows of $\hat\eta^d$.
+Each new row is labeled by $\pi$, and represents a new copy of $[\pi]$ in $\hat I^{d+1}$.

 \begin{lemma} Let $\eta^{d-1}$, $\eta^d$ and $\pi\in\Pi$ are as above, and $\hat\eta^d\coloneqq$ \makeexact$(\eta^{d-1},\eta^d,\pi)$.
 Then \begin{enumerate}[(1)] \item $\hat\eta^d$ differs from $\eta^d$ only by having extra rows labeled by $\pi$, \item $I^{d-1}(\pi) \xrightarrow{\eta^{d-1}(\pi)} I^{d}(\pi) \xrightarrow{\hat\eta^{d}(\pi)} \hat I^{d+1}(\pi)$ is exact at $I^d(\pi)$, \item if $e_i,\dots,e_l\in\hat I^{d+1}(\pi)$ are the canonical vectors corresponding to the rows newly added to $\hat\eta^d(\pi)$, then $\Span(e_i,\dots,e_l)\subseteq\im\hat\eta^d(\pi)$. \end{enumerate} \end{lemma}